Tribal Employment Rights Office

 8:00 AM – 4:30 PM

 The Tribal Employment Rights Office (TERO) was established by the Acoma Tribal Council on August 8, 2016 via Resolution No. TC-AUG-08-16-VIc.
-The TERO Law was enacted to create employment and training opportunities for Native Americans and to instruct private sector employers doing business with, on or near the Pueblo of Acoma boundaries to give employment and promotional preference to Native Americans.
-TERO also works on behalf of the Equal Employment Opportunities Commission (EEOC) and is authorized to handle charges of alleged violations of Title VII of the Civil Rights Act regarding discrimination.
+The TERO Ordinance was enacted to create employment and training opportunities for Native Americans and to instruct private sector employers doing business with, on or near the Pueblo of Acoma boundaries to give employment and promotional preference to Native Americans.
+TERO also works in conjunction with the Equal Employment Opportunities Commission (EEOC) and can assist in investigating and documenting alleged violations of Title VII of the Civil Rights Act regarding discrimination.

 What is the Legal Basis for TERO?